akamai/re2g/README.md

 # Compiling

-If RE2 is installed normally, just run make.
+If RE2 is installed normally, just run `make`.

 If RE2 is built, but not installed, try a variation on this: